odt1/ODT-Softcore/README.md

 - 10x faster bitcoin mining, purified water and moonshine production.
 - 10x bigger fuel draw to compensate.
 (Now you will have to think about fuel.
 A little, but still.)
 - New crafts (Ophthalmoscope, Zagustin, CALOK, Adrenaline, 3bTG, AHF1) and rebalanced some of the vanilla ones (Clin, Paracord, Water filter, Toilet paper, EWR, MULE, Surv12, AFAK, LEDX, GRIZZLY).
 Working on more (Workbench and intelligence center crafts), suggestions and discussion are encouraged!
-- Did you always want to run your own meth lab in Tarkov?
+- Did you always want to run your own personal underground meth lab in Tarkov?
 Obdolbos is now craftable at massive profit.

 ## Various tweaks:
 - Flea is open on level 5.